 No magic: there is an explanation for the discovery.
 The instrument sends out radar pulses that can penetrate the surface and polar caps of Mars.
-They can then be measured as they bounce off the spacecraft, allowing researchers to delve into the planet without touching it.
+They can then be measured as they bounce towards the spacecraft, allowing researchers to delve into the planet without touching it.

 In 2018, researchers using that tool announced that they had found a vast lake beneath the surface of Mars.
 The discovery was hailed as a major step forward in the search for alien life on the planet.

 At the time, the study was also questioned by experts who wondered whether scientists had gathered enough details about the nature of the body.
-There were doubts, in essence, that they were liquid water basins.
+There were doubts, in essence, that these were liquid water basins.

 The Italian discovery